 Beyond Photo Tips has a running project about SYMMETRY; and you’re welcome to join us in its exploration.

 What is Symmetry?

 Does it just mean a ‘reflection’ of what you see on one side?
-Here’s a bit more info to help guide the way you look at the world and take photographs for the project.
+There’s actually a lot more than just that.

 The kind of symmetry that we’re most accustomed to is “Reflection”.
 Along with reflection, the four kinds of symmetry that we most commonly deal with are: